dburriss/learn-with-me/programming-in-go/README.md

 }
 ```

-**Switch** statements are also pretty standard with a nice ability to be able to be able to test both conditions like `if` as well as type assertions as seen below.
+**Switch** statements are also pretty standard with a nice ability to be able to test both conditions like an `if`, as well as type assertions as seen below.

 ```go
 var value any = "Bob"